natemoo-re/deckdeckgo-docs/docs/components/app-components-charts/app-components-charts.md

-# Chart
+# Charts

-The "Chart" component is an extra component which let you draw charts easily.
+The "Charts" component is an extra component which let you draw charts easily.

 To create and draw the charts, this project is using [D3js](https://d3js.org).